 If you do feel that it is too complicated for your existing team and that you need to supplement your team with additional developers or dev teams, then why not take a moment to let DevTeam.Space know about your project requirements via this link and one of our dedicated account managers will get in touch to show you how we can help.

-Blockchain is safer than many existing database solutions at the current time.
+Blockchain technology is safer than many existing database solutions at the current time.
 The immutability of records thanks to any changes requiring 51% of the network to approve such changes means that blockchain data is also more trustworthy.

-Decentralized medical records, cryptocurrencies, automated supply chains, automation of property and real estate transfers, and decentralized music streaming platforms, to name but a few.
+The blockchain technology applications include decentralized medical records, cryptocurrencies, automated supply chains, automation of property and real estate transfers, and decentralized music streaming platforms, to name but a few.